zeezephyr/urbanism-guide/content/en/appendix/nimby-rebuttals.md

 ![A chart showing the 20 most populous US Metros and their housing costs relative to the national average.
 Houston is near the bottom with -17% while Manhattan is at the top at 400%.](/media/houston_low_housing_costs_relative_national_average.jpg)

 [Source: Houston.org "Housing cost comparison"](https://www.houston.org/houston-data/housing-cost-comparison)

+More generally this is how we know capitalism works.
+When artificial constraints are removed from markets and supply is allowed to naturally increase this brings down costs for people.
+It's not magic, it's not something that works the opposite of every other resource, it's subject to the same supply and demand forces.

+However, not all housing affordability will or should be a result simply of market forces.
+In other cases we need our city to step in and ensure that the most in need have a safe, warm, and stable place to sleep every night, to engage with others, and to have friends over.
+All humans deserve this minimum of dignity and thankfully Austin has also implemented measures to help address this.
+You can read more about theses measures in the [Affordable Housing](/austin/housing/affordable_housing) section.

 ### Property taxes will go up